DPotoyan/Statmech4ChemBio/_sources/intro.md

 *Comments?
 Questions?*

-For feedback, corrections go to Github page of the course and leave comments there []().
-You can also find the most recent versions there.

-Enjoy!
+For feedback, corrections go to the [Github page](https://github.com/DPotoyan/Statmech4ChemBio/issues) of the course, open an issue and leave your comments, questions and suggestions.
+I would highly appreciate any feedback and contributions.
+If you are interested in contributing to the developent of the course please get in touch.
+I would love to have more people engaged in bettering the course and reaching out to wider scientific and engineering community.